The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

-To achieve speed-accuracy trade-off, some studies~\cite{sun2015sparsifying,Wu2015ALC,Wu2018ALC,chen2018mobilefacenets,Duong2018MobiFaceAL,MartnezDaz2019ShuffleFaceNetAL} focus on developing the lightweight architecture.
-To reduce the parameters of deep networks, Sparse ConvNet~\cite{sun2015sparsifying} proposed sparsifying neural network connections, which can iteratively learn sparse structures from the previously learned dense models.
-Besides, Light-CNN~\cite{Wu2015ALC,Wu2018ALC} introduced a max-feature-map (MFM) activation function to gain better generalization ability than ReLU for face recognition; based on MFM, the author developed the light weight architecture that achieves the advantages in terms of speed and model size.
-MobileFaceNet~\cite{chen2018mobilefacenets} replaced the global average pooling layer in the original MobileNet~\cite{Sandler2018MobileNetV2IR} with a global depth-wise convolution layer so the output feature can be improved by the spatial importance in the last layer.
-Mobiface~\cite{Duong2018MobiFaceAL} modified MobileFaceNet by employing fast downsampling and bottleneck residual block with the expansion layers.
-ShuffleFaceNet~\cite{MartnezDaz2019ShuffleFaceNetAL} extended ShuffleNetV2~\cite{Ma2018ShuffleNetVP} by using the global depth-wise convolution layer and parametric rectified linear unit (PReLU) for real-time face recognition applications.
+In addition, many studies~\cite{sun2015sparsifying,Wu2015ALC,Wu2018ALC,chen2018mobilefacenets,Duong2018MobiFaceAL,MartnezDaz2019ShuffleFaceNetAL} focus on developing the lightweight architecture.
+To reduce the parameters of deep networks, SparseNet~\cite{sun2015sparsifying} proposes to iteratively learn sparse structures from the previously learned dense models.
+Light-CNN~\cite{Wu2018ALC} introduces a max-feature-map (MFM) activation function to gain better generalization ability than ReLU for face recognition; based on MFM, a lightweight architecture is developed that achieves the advantages in terms of runtime efficiency and model size.
+MobileFaceNet~\cite{chen2018mobilefacenets} replaces the global average pooling layer in the original MobileNet~\cite{Sandler2018MobileNetV2IR} with a global depth-wise convolution layer so the output feature can be improved by the spatial importance in the last layer.

-It is worth mentioning that, in some landmark-free face alignment methods~\cite{Hayat2017JointRA,Zhong2017e2e,Wu2017ReST,Zhou2018GridFaceFR,Zhao_2020_CVPR,Wei2020BalancedAF} which we have presented in the face preprocessing section, the network can be optimized with respect to the objective of face representation learning and face alignment jointly.
-Most of them calibrate the face by using spatial transformer network~\cite{Jaderberg2015SpatialTN} which is followed by the representation module; the spatial transformer network and representation module are jointly learned with respect to the face recognition objective.
+It is worth noting that, in some landmark-free face alignment methods~\cite{Hayat2017JointRA,Zhong2017e2e,Wu2017ReST,Zhou2018GridFaceFR,Zhao_2020_CVPR,Wei2020BalancedAF} which have been presented in Section~\ref{sec:face_alignment:lm_free_align}, the network can be optimized with respect to the objective of face representation learning and face alignment jointly.

-The following architecture developments are oriented to some specific targets.
-To handle the label noise problem in training datasets, Co-Mining~\cite{wang2019co} employs two peer networks to collaboratively distinguish the noisy label samples and take the remaining clean samples for training.
-Kim~\textit{et al.}~\cite{Kim2020GroupFaceLL} presented an architecture called GroupFace that can learn the latent grouping scheme of face and facilitate the recognition with the group-aware representation.
-To deal with the long-tail domain issue, Cao~\textit{et al.}~\cite{Cao2020DomainBF} introduced a residual balancing mapping block to combine the face representation with the domain related feature.